 Is ‘decision’ a new term for ‘rule’, invented to help with marketing of the same old ideas for comparatively ‘new’ disciplines like Enterprise Decision Management?
 Are decisions the new rules, or just hype?
 Or is a decision a genuinely new idea in its own right?
 Are business rules and business decisions compatible: can they be used together, or must one choose between them?

-This article explains our view—forged by front-line experiences and reading over the past decade—that business decisions and rules are very different things.
+This article explains our view—forged by front-line experiences over the past decade—that business decisions and rules are very different things.

 Business Rules and Business Decisions: The Distinction